bergsans/archaize-js/text/8_reflections.md

 ## An anecdote, and (again) on why transpillers matters
 <pre>
 As a developer, I like to have the latest version of Node.js at hand.
-During the project,  my computer crashed, and I had to resort  to another computer  at home.
-I've not  used this computer for programming  for a long time or  had not anyway installed a new version of Node.js (11.x).
-When I cloned the GitHub repo and  ran the tests some of them  failed.
+During  the project  my computer crashed, and I had to resort to another computer, a computer  I've not used for programming for a year and lacked a new Node.js (11.x).

+When I cloned the GitHub repo and ran the tests some of them
+failed.
 I could  at first not understand  why, but later  I realized that I had used a  new feature of Node.js from  the latest  ECMA  Specification  (.flat).
-This method  is not a  fancy feature (it flattens multidimensional arrays), but it's a convenient feature that makes your life easier.
+This method  is  not a
+fancy feature (it flattens multidimensional arrays), but  it is a convenient feature that makes your life easier.

 Because I  worked with  a transpiler  of my  own, I  had not included Babel.js  in some  sort of  build process  as you'd